ubihazard/probook-4x30s/README.md

 Separate config for installer
 -----------------------------

 For USB installer you would need a different OpenCore `config.plist` modified specifically for installing macOS.
-It disables some kexts which are useless during installation (Wi-Fi, bluetooth, card reader, etc.), doesn’t modify SIP flags, enables verbose boot (with kernel text messages), and contains a different SMBIOS mac model identifier which allows to install Big Sur.
+It disables some kexts which are useless during installation (Wi-Fi, bluetooth, card reader, etc.), doesn’t modify SIP flags, enables verbose boot (with kernel text messages), and has a different SMBIOS mac model identifier which allows to install Big Sur.

 Grab it [directly](config.plist "USB installer OpenCode config") from this repository (not from releases page).